Dr. Steven Petak MD, JD, MACE, FACP, FCLM, CCD

 Chief of Endocrinology, Houston Methodist Hospital

 Specializing in osteoporosis, bone densitometry, metabolic bone disease, thyroid disorders, fine needle thyroid aspiration biopsy, thyroid ultrasound and reproductive medicine.

 Dr. Steven Petak is a clinical and academic endocrinologist in Houston, Texas.

 He is a past president of the American Association of Clinical Endocrinologists, the American College of Endocrinology (www.aace.com), and the International Society for Clinical Densitometry (www.iscd.org).
-He is an associate clinical professor at Weill-Cornell Medical College at the Houston Methodist Hospital and is the division head of endocrinology as well as chief of endocrinology.
-He is also a bone densitometry and endocrine consultant to NASA at the Johnson Space Center.
-He is also the secretary of the board of councilors of the Texas Medical Association (2015) and represents the Harris County Medical Society as vice-councilor.
+He is an associate clinical professor at Weill-Cornell Medical College at the Houston Methodist Hospital and is the division head of endocrinology, diabetes and metabolism as well as service chief of endocrinology.
+He is a bone densitometry and endocrine consultant to NASA at the Johnson Space Center for about 13 years and has been a part of the bone summit planning long duration space missions.
+He is the secretary of the board of councilors of the Texas Medical Association (2015) and represents the Harris County Medical Society as vice-councilor.

 His awards include Master of the American College of Endocrinology, Yank Coble Public Service Award of the American College of Endocrinology, the ISCD Paul Miller Public Service Award, and ISCD Clinician of the Year.
 He has authored and co-authored articles, editorials and guidelines in endocrinology and reproductive medicine.